QAnon

-Followers of the conspiracy theorists say that the Trump administration secretly fought the cabal of pedophiles, and would conduct mass arrests and executions of thousands of cabal members on a day known as "the Storm" or "the Event".
-QAnon conspiracy believers have named Democratic politicians, Hollywood actors, high-ranking government officials, business tycoons, and medical experts as members of the cabal.
-QAnon has also claimed that Trump stimulated the conspiracy of Russian interference in the 2016 United States presidential election to enlist Robert Mueller to join him in exposing the sex trafficking ring, and to prevent a coup d'état by Barack Obama, Hillary Clinton, and George Soros.
+During the first presidency of Donald Trump, QAnon followers believed the administration would conduct arrests and executions of thousands of members of the cabal on a day known as "the Storm" or "the Event".
+QAnon conspiracy believers have named Democratic politicians, Hollywood actors, high-ranking government officials, business tycoons, and medical experts as members of the cabal of pedophiles.
 QAnon is described as antisemitic or rooted in antisemitic tropes, due to its fixation on Jewish financier George Soros and conspiracy theories about the Rothschild family, a frequent target of antisemites.

-Although it has its origins in older conspiracy theories, the first post by Q was in October 2017 on the anonymous imageboard website 4chan.
-Q claimed to be a high-level government official with Q clearance, who had access to classified information involving the Trump administration and its opponents in the United States.
+Though QAnon has its origins in older conspiracy theories, such as the John Birch Society, it was set in motion in October 2017 when Q first posted on the website 4chan.
+Q claimed to be a high-level government official with Q clearance, with access to classified information about the Trump administration and its opponents.
 Q soon moved to 8chan, making it QAnon's online home.
-Q's often cryptic posts became known as "drops", which were later collected by aggregator apps and websites.

-The conspiracy theory expanded into a viral phenomenon and quickly went beyond Internet culture, becoming familiar among the general population and turning into a real political movement.
-QAnon followers began to appear at Trump reelection campaign rallies in August 2018, and Trump amplified QAnon accounts on Twitter through his retweets.
-QAnon's conspiracy theories have also been relayed by Russian and Chinese state-backed media companies, social media troll accounts, and the far-right Falun Gong-associated Epoch Media Group.
+Q's often cryptic posts, which became known as "drops", were collected by aggregator apps and websites and relayed by influencers.
+QAnon became a viral phenomenon beyond the internet and turned into a political movement.
+QAnon followers began to appear at Trump campaign rallies in August 2018, and Trump amplified QAnon accounts on Twitter.
+QAnon's conspiracy theories have also been relayed by Russian and Chinese state-backed media, social media troll accounts, and the far-right Falun Gong–associated Epoch Media Group.

-Since its emergence in American politics, QAnon has spawned movements around the world.
-The exact number of QAnon adherents is unclear, but the group maintains a large online following.
-After increased scrutiny of the movement and its hashtags, mainstream social media companies such as Twitter and Facebook began taking action to stop the spread of the conspiracy theory.

-QAnon followers have perpetrated acts of violence on numerous occasions.
-Members of the movement actively took part in the 2020 United States presidential election, during which they supported Trump's campaign and waged information warfare in an attempt to influence voters.
+Since its emergence in American politics, QAnon spawned movements around the world.
+The exact number of QAnon adherents is unclear.
+After increased scrutiny of the movement, social media platforms such as Twitter and Facebook began taking action to stop the spread of the conspiracy theory.
+QAnon followers have perpetrated acts of violence.
+Members of the movement took part in the 2020 United States presidential election, during which they supported Trump's campaign and waged information warfare to influence voters.
 After Joe Biden won, they were involved in efforts to overturn the results of the election.
-Several associates of Trump, such as General Michael Flynn and two members of his legal team, Lin Wood and Sidney Powell, have promoted QAnon-derived conspiracy theories.
+Associates of Trump, such as Michael Flynn, Lin Wood and Sidney Powell, have promoted QAnon-derived conspiracy theories.
 When these tactics failed, Trump supporters – many of them QAnon followers – attacked the U.S. Capitol on January 6, 2021.
-The Capitol attack was a watershed moment for QAnon and led to a further, more sustained social media crackdown on the movement and its claims.
+The Capitol attack led to a further, more sustained social media crackdown on the movement and its claims.
+Though the QAnon movement in its original form lost traction after the 2020 election, some of the concepts it promoted went on to permeate mainstream American political discourse.